OpenSwitchNOS/openswitch-ops-docs/quick-start-demo-setup.md

 1. USB to Serial adapter should be used.
 For this case, Belkin Serial Adapter, model F5U257 is used.
 The corresponding driver for Windows 7 Enterprise can be found at http://www.belkin.com/us/support-article?articleNum=4644
 2. Connect the USB to serial adapter to the Windows laptop and install the driver.
 3. Make sure the new device shows up in Device Manager under Ports (COM & LPT) as Belkin USB-to-Serial-Adapter(COMx) x after COM will vary based on the USB port to which it is connected.
-4. Copy the onie installer openswitch-onie-installer-x86_64-as5712_54x-<> (eg.openswitch-onie-installer-x86_64-as5712_54x-0.3.0+2016030718) to a USB device.
-This can be downloaded from https://archive.openswitch.net/artifacts/periodic/master/&lt;version&gt;/as5712/
+4. Copy the OPS onie installer image to a USB device.
+This can be downloaded from https://archive.openswitch.net/artifacts/periodic/master/latest/as5712/
-5. Connect the windows laptop to 5712 switch using the USB to Serial adapter
+5. Connect the windows laptop to AS5712 switch using the USB to Serial adapter
 6. Using putty, choose Serial line as COM<> and Speed as 115200
 7. Once connected to the switch, reboot the switch